mia-platform/documentation/docs/fast_data/faq/fast-data-versioning.md

 |:----------------:|:------------------:|
 |      1.5.1       |       1.4.1        |

-## Deprecated Services Versions
+## Versions With Known issues

-Here are listed all the services version that are deprecated because they are affected by a known bug and do not work as intended.
+Here are listed all the services version that are affected by a known bug that prevents the plugins from working as intended.

 ### Real-Time Updater